Continuation of Famous Art with AI: A Conditional Adversarial Network Inpainting Approach: Method

 The general idea behind the approach can be observed in Figure \ref{fig:general-overview}.
 During the training process, 512px images are taken and the centre 256$\times$256 pixels are cropped.
 After being removed, the borders of the image are replaced with a bright green colour inspired by ``chroma-key" (R:G:B 0:255:0).
 This colour is chosen to differentiate the missing borders from the image, i.e., to avoid situations where a black border may be incorporated into darker artwork.
 Regarding the then-cropped centre, the original image is treated as the ground truth for model training.
 Following this training process, given positive progress on the image inpainting problem, the model can then generate new artwork by providing input as a resized image rather than a centre crop.

 To give a visual example of these explanations, Figure \ref{fig:training-model} shows how the model is trained in a supervised fashion; the artwork is cropped and the generator's goal is to reconstruct the original image.
 In Figure \ref{fig:training-model}, the trained model is then given the same task, except the input image is downsized rather than cropped, and so the output are reconstructed parts of the image that do not actually exist in reality.
+The process described by Figure \ref{generating-images} can be used to repeat the process and generate more and more data, while shrinking the original image to the centre.
+This process can be repeated as many times as required.

 Table \ref{tab:dataset-details} details the sizes of the datasets used in these experiments.
 The images are downloaded from Wikiart~\cite{wikiartwebsite}, and low resolution images are manually removed after physical inspection.
 Images are cropped and resized to 512 pixel squares for uniform input.
 Given the findings of the DCGAN paper~\cite{radford2015unsupervised}, image pixels are normalised to the range $[-1,1]$.